Four (Frankfurt): Design

 The complex consists of four high-rise buildings, measuring a height of 233, 179, 128 and 104 metres respectively.
 The four towers are connected at the base by a multi-story plinth.
 The buildings are oriented to allow higher sunlight penetration.
 Alongside the buildings, publicly accessible spaces will be provided, such as a planned roof garden, a city square, and multiple restaurants and retail outlets.

 The building was designed by the Dutch architectural firm UNStudio and their consortium partners HPP Architects.

 Usage

-Four will be a mix-used development.
-The buildings will include office space and incorporated subsidized housing, as well as hotels and commercial services.
-The first and fourth tallest buildings will comprise primarily office space, with a large part of the office space rented to Germany-based asset management DekaBank, the global consulting firm the Boston Consulting Group and US law firm Baker McKenzie, while the second and third buildings will be primarily residential.
+Four is a mixed-use development.
+The complex will include office space for around 4,000 people, 600 residential units (both rental and owner-occupied), subsidized housing, retail space, restaurants, and two luxury hotels: a Kimpton and a Radisson Collection hotel.
+The first and fourth tallest buildings will comprise primarily office space, with a large part of the office space rented to Germany-based asset management DekaBank, the global consulting firm the Boston Consulting Group, and US law firm Baker McKenzie, while the second and third buildings will be primarily residential.
 The top floors are large penthouse apartments ranging up to a 1000 sqm. and selling for up to 20 million Euros.